Columbia Nursing to Offer First Certificate of Professional Achievement in Transgender Health Care

 Access to affirming health care can be a matter of life and death.
 Transgender people are at increased risk of suicide, while gender-affirming treatment sharply reduces this risk.
 Trans people may also need to undergo the preventive care required for their biological sex, for example prostate cancer screening for those born male.

 To address the scarcity of clinicians trained to treat trans patients, Columbia Nursing is launching the first-ever Certificate in Professional Achievement in Transgender/Gender Non-Binary Health Care for Nurse Practitioners this September.
+“We are committed to having only transgender faculty teaching the CPA program.
+Currently, the program has four faculty members who are seasoned nurse practitioners and identify as transgender,” says Kelly, who is the program director.
 The deadline for application is July 15.

 The two-semester program includes three didactic courses and one clinical practicum, all offered online, with the goal of giving NPs the specialty knowledge and skills they need to provide quality care to trans people.
 Participants who aren’t based in New York City can complete their practicum locally.
 “The goal is really to improve care where they’re practicing now,” Kelly says.